reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 }

 ```
-Here we have first created an SNS topic of name `mytopic`.
+Here we have first created an SNS topic of the name `mytopic`.
 Then we have created a subscription by adding the SQS queue as a subscriber to the topic.

 Let us now publish a message to this SNS topic using AWS Java SDK as shown below: